nixpkgs-architecture/.github/hosting.md

 - Upload the meeting notes to the [meetings repository](https://github.com/nixpkgs-architecture/meetings) in any way you like
   - Either copy the meeting notes into the clipboard directly or download them as a Markdown file
   - Commit the meeting notes to the repository, either via a local checkout or the GitHub UI for creating a new file
-  - File name should be "YYYY-MM-DD.md", commit subject should be "Meeting #NUMBER"
+  - File name should be "YYYY-MM-DD.md", commit subject should be "Meeting #NUMBER on YYYY-MM-DD"
-- Create a Discourse post with the meeting notes
+- Create a Discourse post with the meeting notes, see [previous posts](https://discourse.nixos.org/search?q=meeting%20%23dev%3Anixpkgs%20order%3Alatest) for the pattern